-Filter DNS on home or office network · Cloudflare for Teams documentation
+Filter DNS on home or office network

 The default toggle presented will be

 Router.
 Follow the instructions on the page to change your router settings.
-Additional instructions are available for routers from specific manufacturers in the documentation here.
+Additional instructions are available for routers from specific manufacturers in the 1.1.1.1 documentation

 Review events

-Once configured, you can review DNS queries made from your network in the Gateway overview page.
+Once configured, you can review DNS queries made from your network in the Analytics > Gateway page.